<> <> <> <>

 Confused?

-Yeah its not an easy concept but if you aren’t exactly sure what this means that’s fine, all will be revealed in time young padawan.
+Yeah, it’s not an easy concept but if you aren’t exactly sure what this means that’s fine, all will be revealed in time young padawan.

 Meditation can be non-religious

-There are many different types of meditation, some which are intrinsically tied to Buddhism, Hindu etc. Vipassana (translation - 'insight'), which derives from the oldest tradition of Buddhism and has been adopted in entirely secular (non-religious) way.
+There are many different types of meditation, some of which are intrinsically tied to Buddhism, Hindu etc. Vipassana (translation — 'insight'), which derives from the oldest tradition of Buddhism and has been adopted in an entirely secular (non-religious) way.

 The quality of mind cultivated in vipassana is generally referred to as “mindfulness” (the Pali translation is sati).